 The Trust Indenture does not provide any right to accelerate the maturity of the 2011 Bonds.
-If an event of default occurs, the 2011 Trustee shall have the right to retain, or cause the Association to retain, (i) an independent consultant to recommend the optimum toll rates for the Southern Connector, and (ii) a management consultant or other third party to examine and make recommendations regarding the Association's operations and operating costs.
+If an event of default occurs, the Trustee shall have the right to retain, or cause the Association to retain, (i) an independent consultant to recommend the optimum toll rates for the Southern Connector, and (ii) a management consultant or other third party to examine and make recommendations regarding the Association's operations and operating costs.
 Unless certain 2011 Bondholders object to the recommendations made by such consultant or other third party, the Association will be required to implement those recommendations to the extent it is able to do so.

-The Association monitors the above covenants for compliance throughout the year, and determined that its coverage ratios at December 31, 2019 and 2018 for its 2011 Senior Bonds were 1.39 and 1.43, and for its 2011 Senior Subordinate Bonds were 1.10 and 1.13, respectively.
-The Association believes it was in compliance with and has met its 2011 Bond covenants as of and during the years ended December 31, 2019 and 2018.
+The Association monitors the above covenants for compliance throughout the year, and determined that its Debt Service Coverage Ratios at December 31, 2020 for its 2011 Senior Bonds were 1.09, and for its 2011 Senior Subordinate Bonds were 0.86, respectively, and did not meet the thresholds required by the Trust Indenture as discussed above.
+The Association's Debt Service Coverage Ratios at December 31, 2019 for its 2011 Senior Bonds and for its 2011 Senior Subordinate Bonds were 1.39 and 1.10, respectively, and were in compliance with its 2011 Bond covenants as of and for the year ended December 31, 2019.